bschreck/deep.sh/docs/faq.rst

 4. So how does this all work?
 -----------------------------
-We use `PLY <http://www.dabeaz.com/ply/ply.html>`_ to tokenize and parse xonsh code.
+We use `PLY <http://www.dabeaz.com/ply/ply.html>`_ to tokenize and parse deepsh code.
 This is heavily inspired by how `pycparser <https://github.com/eliben/pycparser>`_ used this PLY.
 From our parser, we construct an abstract syntax tree (AST) only using nodes found in the Python ``ast`` standard library module.
 This allows us to compile and execute the AST using the normal Python tools.

-Of course, xonsh has special builtins, so the proper context (builtins, globals, and locals) must be set up prior to actually executing any code.
+Of course, deepsh has special builtins, so the proper context (builtins, globals, and locals) must be set up prior to actually executing any code.
 However, the AST can be constructed completely independently of any context...mostly.

-While the grammar of the xonsh language is context-free, it was convenient to write the executer in a way that is slightly context sensitive.
+While the grammar of the deepsh language is context-free, it was convenient to write the executer in a way that is slightly context sensitive.
 This is because certain expressions are ambiguous as to whether they belong to Python-mode or subprocess-mode.
 For example, most people will look at